Frequently Requested Statistics on Immigrants and Immigration in the United States

-In 2012, 58,179 refugees were admitted to the United States, a roughly 3 percent increase from 2011 (56,384).
-Bhutan, Burma, and Iraq were the primary countries of nationality for refugees admitted in 2010, 2011, and 2012.
-The nationals of these three countries made up 71 percent (41,393) of all refugees admitted in 2012.
-The next seven countries of origin for refugee resettlements in 2012 were Somalia, Cuba, Democratic Republic of the Congo, Iran, Eritrea, Sudan, and Ethiopia.
-Altogether, nationals of these ten countries totaled 94 percent (54,916) of all refugee arrivals in 2012.
+In 2013, 69,909 refugees were admitted to the United States, a roughly 20 percent increase from 2012 (58,179).
+Iraq, Burma, and Bhutan were the primary countries of nationality for refugees admitted since 2010.
+The nationals of these three countries made up 64 percent (44,920) of all refugees admitted in 2013.
+The next seven countries of origin for refugee resettlements in 2013 were Somalia, Cuba, Iran, Democratic Republic of the Congo, Sudan, Eritrea, and Ethiopia.
+Altogether, nationals of these ten countries totaled 95 percent (66,624) of all refugee arrivals in 2013.

-Each year, the President and Congress set the annual refugee admissions ceiling and regional allocations.
-For fiscal year (FY) 2014 the ceiling was set at 70,000, same as 2013 (down from 80,000 between 2008 and 2011).
-The Near East/South Asia regions received 47 percent (33,000) of the total regional allocations in response to the refugee crises in Iraq and Burma.
+Each year, the president and Congress set the annual refugee admissions ceiling and regional allocations.
+For fiscal year (FY) 2015 the ceiling was set at 70,000, same as 2014 (down from 80,000 between 2008 and 2011).
+The Near East/South Asia regions received 47 percent (33,000) of the total regional allocations in response to refugee crises in Iraq and Burma.

 How many foreign born enter the United States as asylees, and where are they from?

-Asylees from the top five countries of origin for asylum seekers made up 55 percent (16,228) of all asylees in 2012.
-China was the top country of origin, with 10,151 Chinese receiving asylum in 2012, accounting for 34 percent of all asylum grants that year.
-The next four largest origin groups were from Egypt (2,882), Ethiopia (1,122), Venezuela (1,099), and Nepal (974).
-Together, nationals of these five countries made up more than half of all individuals who received asylum status in 2012.
+China was the top country of origin, with 8,604 Chinese receiving asylum status in 2013.
+Despite a sharp 15 percent decrease from 10,121 in 2012, China still accounted for a lion’s share of total asylees (34 percent).
+The next four largest origin groups were from Egypt (3,407), Ethiopia (893), Nepal (854), and Syria (811).
+Together, nationals of these five countries made up 58 percent of all individuals who received asylum status in 2013.